1854books/rauza-i-munawwara/README.md

 > but what was in His knowledge from the forms of the possible things.
 > Thus, the cosmos was made manifest between the Cloud and the Vision
 > of the Real (ruʾyat al-ḥaqq).
 What is made manifest indicates the one who
 > sees, and that is the Real.
-So discern and know what you are  (Futūḥāt, 9.361).
+So discern and know what you are  (al-Futūḥāt al-Makkiyya, 9.361).

 ## Chronology of The Illumined Tomb